-- (a) Trade and other payables represent amounts payable that are non-interest bearing and are normally settled on 30-60 day terms disclosed under current liabilities - (b) Accruals represent: - i.
-Accruals against the KM250 project amount to US\$ 211.75 million (31 December 2023: US\$ 209.21 million).
-This includes US\$ 193.47 million in respect of value of work done under the EPC contract (net of US\$ 2.89 million recoverable from Enerflex) disclosed under non-current liabilities and a further amount of US\$ 18.28 million (towards other KM250 works) disclosed under current liabilities. - ii.
-Other accruals amounting to US\$ 27.51 million (31 December 2023: US\$ 28.18 million) disclosed under current liabilities. - (c) Accrued interest on EPC contract represents interest accrued on the EPC contract with Enerflex amounting to US\$ 24.69 million (31 December 2023: US\$ 22.21 million), being the implied finance cost and disclosed under non-current liabilities. - (d) Advances received against sales represent amount received from local buyer in the form of security deposit pursuant to sales agreement entered with the buyer and disclosed under current liabilities.
+- (a) Trade and other payables represent amounts payable that are non-interest bearing and are normally settled on 30-60 day terms disclosed under current liabilities. - (b) Accruals represent: - Accruals against the KM250 project amount to US\$ 138.01 million (31 December 2024: US\$ 178.97 million).
+This includes US\$ 118.35 million (31 December 2024: US\$ 170.45 million) in respect of value of work done under the EPC contract net of US\$ 78.02 million (31 December 2024: US\$ 25.91 million) recoverable from Enerflex disclosed under non-current liabilities since the settlement, if any, is not expected to be made until the expiry of the Defects Notice Period, likely to be in 2027, 18 months after the mechanical completion date.
+This also includes an amount of US\$ 19.66 million (31 December 2024: US\$ 8.52 million) towards other KM250 works disclosed under current liabilities. - ii.
+Other accruals amounting to US\$ 40.83 million (31 December 2024: US\$ 36.64 million) disclosed under current liabilities.
+This primarily comprises consultancy costs, goods/services received pending invoices from vendors, bonus and other payroll accruals. - (c) Interest accrued on borrowings represents the interest accrued on Bonds amounting to US\$ 17.31 million (31 December 2023: US\$ 5.94 million). - (d) Accrued interest on EPC contract represents interest accrued on the EPC contract with Enerflex amounting to US\$ 30.56 million (31 December 2024: US\$ 28.27 million), being the implied finance cost and disclosed under non-current liabilities. - (e) Advances received against sales represent amounts received from local buyer in the form of security deposit pursuant to the sales agreements entered with the buyer and disclosed under current liabilities.